The Class Actions Law Review: Norway

-In the early years following the entry into force of the class action rules, there was some uncertainty whether class actions would play any significant role in Norway.
+In the early years following the entry into force of the class action rules, there was some uncertainty over whether class actions would play any significant role in Norway.
 Furthermore, for some cases that were brought as class actions in this early phase, there seemed to have been no point in applying the class action rules (e.g., the number of claimants was very small and all the (potential) claimants were known at the time the class action was instigated).

 In 2013, three unions brought a class action against several oil and offshore companies alleging that a certain night-time tariff paid to employees should also be included when calculating the basis for employees' pension arrangements.
-The class action was challenged by the oil and offshore companies but was approved as an opt-out action and had approximately 7,000 members.
+The class action was challenged by the oil and offshore companies but was certified as an opt-out action and had approximately 7,000 members.
 The class, however, did not succeed in its action, which ultimately was heard before the Supreme Court.

 In 2016, the Home Owners Association instigated a class action against the municipality of Oslo alleging that property tax, which was introduced following the municipal election in 2015, was invalid, and that illegally recovered property taxes should be repaid.
 Approximately 2,000 citizens in Oslo joined the class action, which was handled as an opt-in class action.
 The right to hear the action as a class action was not challenged by the municipality.
 The Supreme Court handed down its decision on the merits of the case in 25 June 2019.
 The Supreme Court concluded that the municipality had a legal basis for the property tax as such, but that the municipality had failed to comply with a specific deadline, which rendered this taxation null and void.
 Consequently, the group's action was successful and resulted in a partial refund.
 As a consequence of the ruling, the municipality decided also to make a refund to those citizens that were not part of the class action.

-In 2016, the Norwegian Consumer Council instigated a class action against DNB, the largest Norwegian bank, alleging that some 180,000 customers had lost a total of approximately 700 million Norwegian kroner by paying excessive fees for management of their savings.
+In 2016, the Norwegian Consumer Council instigated a class action against DNB Asset Management AS, a subsidiary of the largest Norwegian bank, alleging that some 180,000 customers had lost a total of approximately 700 million Norwegian kroner by paying excessive fees for management of their savings.
 The class action was brought as an opt-out action.
-The action was approved as a class action by the district court in January 2017, but DNB appealed the case to the court of appeal and argued that the action should not be approved as a class action.
+The action was certified as a class action by the district court in January 2017, but DNB appealed the case to the court of appeal and argued that the action should not be certified as a class action.
 The court of appeal dismissed the appeal from DNB and found that the requirements for an opt-out action were met.
 DNB further appealed the case to the Supreme Court, which dismissed the appeal.
 Furthermore, all three instances heard the case on the merits and it was concluded with the Supreme Court handing down its decision 27 February 2020.
 The group was successful and the Supreme Court ruled that the members of the group were entitled to a 'price reduction'.
 The case is illustrative of the potential benefits of a class action.
 The average price reduction for each member was about 1,590 kroner, but the total amount refunded was in the region of 350 million kroner.
 In addition, the costs involved in the litigation, including those for experts, were rather significant.

 In 2019, several cabin owners in the municipality of Ringebu brought a class action against Ringebu municipality claiming that the local property tax for the assessment year 2018 was invalid.
 The district court approved the class action in December 2019.
-However, in its decision of 10 December 2020, the district court ruled for the municipality.
+However, in its decision on the merits of 10 December 2020, the district court ruled for the municipality.

 In spring 2020, hundreds of current and former Home Guard soldiers advanced a class action against the state for holiday allowance.
 The District Court of Sør-Trøndelag dismissed the case in August 2020 on the basis that the requirements for a class action was not fulfilled.
 However, one month later, in September 2020, the state chose to settle the case and pay out the holiday allowance.

-Section 35-1(2) of the Civil Procedure Act defines class action as an 'action that is brought by or directed against a class on an identical or substantially similar factual and legal basis, and which is approved by the court as a class action'.
+Section 35-1(2) of the Civil Procedure Act defines class action as an 'action that is brought by or directed against a class on an identical or substantially similar factual and legal basis, and which is certified by the court as a class action'.
 The characteristic feature of a class action, as opposed to an ordinary action with several plaintiffs, is that it is the class (group) as such that is party to the litigation.

 i Types of action available